 Revelle College is distinguished by its emphasis on specific general-education requirements and rigorous academic standards.
 A high percentage of Revelle College students enroll in graduate or professional schools (law, medicine, management, etc.), graduate with double majors, design individualized interdisciplinary majors, work on a research project, or graduate with university honors.

-The general-education and graduation requirements at John Muir College ensure breadth and depth of learning and encourage students to take an active role in their own intellectual development.
+The general-education and graduation requirements at John Muir College focus on breadth and depth of learning and encourage students to take an active role in their intellectual development.
 Students complete four year-long sequences in social sciences, natural sciences, or mathematics; and two of the following three areas: fine arts, foreign languages or humanities.
 In addition, students must complete two analytical writing courses.
-Other graduation requirements at Muir College include the completion of eighteen upper-division four-unit courses (seventy-two upper-division units) among the 180 units required to graduate.
+Other graduation requirements at Muir College include the completion of sixty upper-division units and 180 cumulative units.

 Muir College is distinguished by its atmosphere of friendliness, inclusivity, informality, and deep concern for the rights and welfare of others.
-Similarly, the educational philosophy at Muir College stresses individual choice and development.
-The environment thus created fosters responsibility for informed academic decisions, consequences of academic choices, and, ultimately, well-rounded students.
 With our flexible general-education requirements, Muir students have plenty of time to get engaged in the life of the college.
 In fact, Muir boasts one of the most active student communities on campus.
 With more student organizations and leadership opportunities than any other college, students experience a sense of belonging and connectedness at Muir.

 The dedicated focus of Thurgood Marshall College is the active development of the student as scholar and citizen.
 The college, a small liberal arts and sciences community, is characterized by an open, warm environment in which students pursue any major in the natural and physical sciences, social sciences, engineering, humanities, and fine arts offered at UC San Diego.